 How to Pick the Best TV for You — a brief guide

 Before buying a TV, looking at some features will help you choose the one best suited to your needs.
 Some things to notice are -

 Generally, TV prices go up depending on resolution sizes.
 You can get a 720p with a slight budget, whereas to get a 4K or 8K, you have to decide whether getting some more pixels is worth spending your money on.

 2. Choose Your TV Size

-The higher the tv size, the higher the cost.
-Choose a TV size that isn’t too small or big from your viewing area.
+The higher the TV size, the higher the cost.
+Choose a TV size that isn’t too small or too big for your viewing area.

 3. Get Smart, Streaming

-Smart TVs can save a lot on dish connection expenses by using the internet provided cheap content.
+Smart TVs can save a lot on dish connection expenses by using the internet to provide cheap content.
 It might be a good idea to go for a smart TV.
 They are quite cheap nowadays.